76 datasets found

 • Tourism

-The report also includes Sport Satellite Account estimates.
+The release also includes estimates for the Audio Visual sector, Computer Games subsector and Sport Satellite Account.
 The Sport Satellite Account estimates of GVA included in this publication for 2016 onwards are based on a revised SSA for 2016.
 The previous provisional SSA for 2016 was based on the 2014 satellite account and the GVA estimates from that publication are superseded by these.

 Released